-- (a) Part 5.0 Implementation, specifically Sections 5.45.4 and 5.75.7, outline the guiding principles of communication and resolution of conflicts respectively. - (b) Part 5.0 Implementation also contains the tenets utilized in implementing the policies contained in this IDP.
+- (a) Part 5.0 Implementation, specifically Sections 5.4 and 5.7, outline the guiding principles of communication and resolution of conflicts respectively. - (b) Part 5.0 Implementation also contains the tenets utilized in implementing the policies contained in this IDP.

-PART 4.0 LAND USE AND DEVELOPMENT
+PART 4.0 FUTURE LAND USE AND DEVELOPMENT

-This section of the IDP provides the policies, which should be interpreted narrowly and used as a framework for working cooperatively, communicating, and making decisions in each municipality.
-Variances might be allowed only where specifically identified.
+This Section of the IDP provides the policies, which should be interpreted narrowly and used as a framework for working cooperatively, communicating, and making decisions in each municipality.
+Variances might be allowed only where specifically identified, pursuant to the provisions of Section 5.5.
 The mapping included in the Intermunicipal Development Plan may require further field measurements to verify any estimation discrepancies.
-Refer to Map 16 Map 16 Map 16 may reference map for this section.
+Refer to Map 17 Map 16 as the primary reference map for this Section.